About futures in sight

 Rhys Nagas

+Rhys Nagas likes bringing the change and challenge to acceptance of self and others.
+Rhys has been a guest speaker at regional conferences for Aboriginal people with disabilities.
+He is passionate about regional and remote area services.
 Rhys has lived for nearly 50 years with family members with disability.
 Rhys has a form of cerebellar ataxia and also Bi Polar.
-He has been a guest speaker with the Mental Health Association’s ‘BEING’ and The Regional and Remote School of Medicine regarding living with Mental Illness.
+He has been a guest speaker with the Mental Health Association’s ‘BEING’ and The Regional and Remote School of Medicine regarding living with Mental Illness. |

 Leigh Creighton

 Leigh is a social change leader in the Hunter.
-A ‘Living Life My Way’ ambassador and champion with ADHC, Leigh is a committed advocate for the rights and best interests of people with disability.
+Leigh is a committed advocate for the rights and best interests of people with disability.
 Leigh’s passion is to make the world a better place for all human kind and his motto is ‘believe in yourself, go for your dreams and live every single moment to the fullest’.
-Leigh recently transitioned to the NDIS and is keen to share his experience in how he uses his NDIS Plan to live independently and to be part of his community.
+Leigh is keen to share his experiences in how n to live independently and to be part of his community.
+Leigh is involved with the Community Disability Alliance Hunter (CDAH) and is committed to ensuring that the diverse voices of people with intellectual disability are heard. |

 Iris Loudon

 Iris’ son, Murray, has cerebral palsy.
 When he was child there was no possibility of living in the community and institutional care was the only future in sight.
 Iris was determined that this would not happen and became politically active.
 Iris was eventually appointed to the Disability Council of NSW.
 As a physiotherapist with postgraduate qualifications in the neurological treatment of brain injury, Iris knew of the potential of her son and others to lead less restrictive lives.
+Confronting and dealing with the entrenched policies of big organisations who service people with disabilities has become an ongoing and sometimes gleeful experience when small gains are made.
+The process is never ending. |

 Ricardo Valdez